onemanbuilds/AuthGGDCBot/README.md

  - Owners can change the auth.gg apikey.<br/>
  - Owners can change the auth.gg secret.<br/>
  - Owners can reset the user's hwid.<br/>
- - Owners can set the user's hwid.
+ - Owners can set the user's hwid.<br/>
+ - Owners can generate license keys.

 # Installation
  Make sure you have python 3.8.7 or higher.